KNIME logo

 Pre-trained model

-A pre-trained model is a machine learning model that has been previously trained on a large dataset and can be fine-tuned for specific tasks.
-It saves time and resources when training new models.
+A pre-trained model is a machine learning model previously trained on a large dataset, which can be reused or fine-tuned for related tasks to save time and resources.

 Precision